Comey agrees to publicly testify before Senate Intelligence Committee

 Former FBI director James Comey has agreed to publicly testify before the Senate Intelligence Committee about his role in the investigation of Russian interference in the 2016 election, the committee announced Friday.

-"I am hopeful that [Comey] will clarify for the American people recent events that have been broadly reported in the media," said Senator Richard Burr (R-NC), the chairman of the committee.
+"I am hopeful that [Comey] will clarify for the American people recent events that have been broadly reported in the media," said Sen. Richard Burr (R-NC), the chairman of the committee.

 As director of the FBI, Comey oversaw the investigation of potential links between Russia and President Donald Trump's campaign.
 His role in the probe came to a screeching halt when Trump fired him 10 days ago — though a paper trail of memos he left behind has suggested the administration's attempts to derail the investigation.